gabriel-rodriguez-ruiz/Poiseuille-Instability/README.md

 # Poiseulle-Instability
-Numerical solution to the Orr-Sommerfeld equation to find the critical Reynold's number for the Poiseulle instability.
+Numerical solution to the Orr-Sommerfeld equation to find the critical Reynold's number for the Poiseuille instability.